 The fight that follows does an odd thing right out the gate.
 Donald and Goofy disappear, which you might think is for technical reasons (there’s a lot of crap on the screen), but for some reason, they vanish for the entire sequence to come, even the cinematic that follows the battle!
 It’s like the Riku scenes in Re:CoM, and just as surreal.
 For a second bit of weirdness, Axel seems to be exhausted, which is only explained in the manga and novel adaptation, where he was attacked by Saïx. hyperion09 says the damage was nearly fatal!
 Says a lot about KH2’s editing that they went to the trouble of putting Axel in that position but not to actually explain it, doesn’t it?

 The third weird thing about this fight is that it’s hard to make out the floor in the Corridor of Darkness.
 Eamonn describes it better than me in saying that it’s a number of Organization Emblems floating about underneath an invisible floor.
-This visual effect is troubling, because your enemies are Dusks and Assassins.
+This visual effect is troubling, because your enemies are Dusks and Assassins, turning on their former master.
 Those are both enemies that move into the floor!
 Since you can’t tell where the floor is, you can never tell when they’re doing it and when they’re not!

 You and Axel clear out the bad guys easily enough (Axel is, after all, invincible), but the Dusks are apparently still coming after the fight is through, and there is now a whole army of Dusks on scene.
 Sora teases Axel, but just when it looks like they’re getting chummy, Axel unleashes a massive fire attack… and drops to the ground, dying.
 I don’t need to tell you that Dusks just aren’t threatening enough to justify a suicide attack, but games and anime do this kind of crap all the time so I can’t really blame KH2 in particular.
 It’s a trend that should sure as hell stop, but I shouldn’t be surprised by a 2005 example.
 “Well, that’s what happens when you put your whole being into an attack,” says Axel.
 Wow.
 That’s an awful line.
 Quinton Flynn sells it by trying to make it sound like an overwrought joke, but it’s real close to bad.